General Mentoring Information:

 Between 5 and 8 is our maximum program size which allows us to spend time with each and every client.

 We accept most major credit cards, personal checks and money orders.
 All programs have an online registration page for convenient and secure online registration.

 Call our office at (610)283-0454.
 Office hours are Mon-Fri 9am – 5pm, we are closed on weekends.
 If we are in the field, it may take longer for us to get back to you.

 email: email@example.com or firstname.lastname@example.org

 Snail mail: Ed Heaton Photography • 612 3rd Ave • Atglen, PA • 19310

-Does the instructor shoot during the workshop:
+Does the instructor shoot during the program:

-The quick answer is yes. we will be shooting during the workshop, but in a VERY limited capacity.
+The quick answer is yes. we will be shooting during the programs, but in a VERY limited capacity.
 The client is our main focus and providing support is our top priority.
 We often shoot right along with the clients sharing our collective 30 years of field experience.
-Much of our shooting over the workshop consists of field demonstrations that help to expand creative vision, technique and composition while on location.
+Much of our shooting over the program consists of field demonstrations that help to expand creative vision, technique and composition while on location.